Author: Beth Pettrey

 Matt headed back to Oz in mid June (he quit his job because he was definitely not going back to Egypt after the twins were born) to find me a lot larger and a lot less mobile (we had been walking to work every day in the UK).

-My OB was pretty happy to consider a natural birth as Owen had his head in my pelvis and Claire was semi pointing down at the top of my tummy.
-About a week before they arrived, Owen decided to move from the right side of my tummy to the left which put Claire more head up but the OB was still happy to give a natural birth a go.
+My OB was pretty happy to consider a natural birth.
+Since Owen had his head in my pelvis and Claire was semi pointing down at the top of my tummy.
+About a week before they arrived, Owen decided to move from the right side of my tummy to the left which put Claire more head up.
+But the OB was still happy to give a natural birth a go.

-This discussion took place at the beginning of our appointment at 35 wks & 5 days but by the end of the appointment I was heading off to the Labour Ward to have steroid injections because my low to normal blood pressure had started to rise (just in case).
-We headed back to the Doctor the next day (Friday) after the results of my blood & urine tests and we were then booked in for a C-Section on the next Monday.
+This discussion took place at the beginning of our appointment at 35 wks & 5 days.
+But by the end of the appointment I was heading off to the Labour Ward to have steroid injections because my low to normal blood pressure had started to rise (just in case).
+We headed back to the Doctor the next day (Friday) after the results of my blood & urine tests.
+We were then booked in for a C-Section on the next Monday.
 The next two days were extremely uncomfortable with heartburn, extreme water retention and my blood pressure rising.

 Owen (2625g) was born on the 18th July at 8:05am and Claire (1750g) was born a minute later (feet first).
-While all the scans had shown that Claire was smaller than Owen we weren’t expecting her to be this much smaller but everything was checked out and she’s just a small baby (she’s still about 2kg smaller then Owen).
+While all the scans had shown that Claire was smaller than Owen we weren’t expecting her to be this much smaller.
+Everything was checked out and she’s just a small baby (she’s still about 2kg smaller then Owen).
 They headed to Special Care as Owen had some initial breathing difficulties, and because of their size & being 4 weeks early.